Logotype for The Hongkong and Shanghai Hotels Limited

 Executive summary

-• The Peninsula London officially opened in June 2024, marking a major milestone with strong initial sales of branded residences and positive guest reviews, while Istanbul also received global recognition.
+• The Peninsula London officially opened in June 2024, marking a major milestone with strong initial sales of branded residences and positive guest reviews; The Peninsula Istanbul also continued its ramp-up and received industry accolades.

 • Group revenue surged 89% year-over-year to HK$4.6 billion, mainly due to HK$1.7 billion from the sale of four Peninsula-branded London Residences and new hotel openings.

-• Despite revenue growth, a net loss of HK$448 million and underlying loss of HK$257 million were recorded, impacted by higher depreciation, financing charges, and property revaluation losses.
+• Despite revenue growth, the group reported a net loss of HK$448 million and an underlying loss of HK$257 million, impacted by higher depreciation, financing charges, and property revaluation losses.

 Financial highlights

-• Consolidated revenue rose 89% year-over-year to HK$4.6 billion, driven by Peninsula London residence sales and new hotel contributions.
+• Consolidated revenue rose 89% year-over-year to HK$4.6 billion, driven by Peninsula London residence sales and new hotel openings.

 • EBITDA before pre-opening and project expenses increased 16% to HK$580 million; total EBITDA up 50% to HK$542 million.